 First Nations heritage in Nova Scotia

 Over centuries the Mi’kmaw people, one of Canada’s First Nations, have navigated routes in the region.
-The Mi’kmaw would paddle along waterways then disembark their birch bark canoes to carry them on portages of up to two kilometres at a time.
+The Mi’kmaw would paddle along waterways and then disembark their birch bark canoes to carry them on portages of up to two kilometres at a time.
 Cody explains that Todd Labrador, a Mi’kmaw craftsman, operates workshops in which he demonstrates how to strip bark from birch trees and make traditional canoes.
-Interpretative tours also provide insights to other aspects of Mi’kmaw heritage, including the medicinal use of plants.
+Interpretative tours also provide insights into other aspects of Mi’kmaw heritage, including the medicinal use of plants.

 Some of the petroglyphs convey information relating to ancient portage routes.
 Others depict what the Mi’kmaw wore and how they hunted.
 The arrival of Europeans, in ships, is also recorded.
 The archaeological site is one of the largest of its kind in North America.
 Interpretive tours of the petroglyphs operate daily throughout the summer (the size of groups is limited to 20 participants, so it’s worth reserving a place by calling +1 902-682-2772).

 A canoe tour in Keji

 We glide along.
 The gentle sound of the ash and cherrywood paddles rhythmically entering the water and then dripping as they are withdrawn does not disturb the twittering of birdsong.
 Water makes a curious glooping sound as it swirls in a vortex after the paddle has been withdrawn.